DRILL: How & When to Use the Drill:

 c.
 Regular Baking soda (like Arm & Hammer) and water should neutralize the primer enough to stop the burning.

-9. Sometimes the cuticles & or the fingers may get red, inflamed, itchy & burning, after the client leaves the Salon.
+9. Sometimes the cuticles & or the fingers can get red, inflamed, itchy & burning, even after the client leaves the Salon.

 a.
-In this case the client can also mix the same solution at Home, using "Baking Soda & Water" and soak their fingers at home.
+In this case the client can also mix the same solution of "Baking Soda & Water" and soak their fingers at home.

-10. A lot of people will refer to this “red, inflamed, itchy & burning sensation” that is usually caused from “over-priming”, as being an allergic reaction to products.
+10. A lot of people will refer to this “red, inflamed, itchy & burning sensation” that is usually caused from “over-priming”, as being an allergic reaction.